tkhq/qos/src/qos_p256/SPEC.md

 2. **P256 HPKE Key** - Hybrid public key encryption (ECDH + AES-GCM)
 3. **AES-GCM-256 Key** - Symmetric encryption for data at rest

+_Note:_ We use distinct keys for signing and HPKE to have clear domain separation.
+_Note:_ While we use the term HPKE, this does not follow RFC 9180.
+See the [P256 HPKE](#2-p256-hpke) section for details.

 ## 1. P256 Signing Key

 ### Purpose